 |Copyright © Nucleus Medical Media, Inc.|

-- Atherosclerosis—often called “hardening of the arteries,” results when fatty plaque builds up in the arteries and blocks blood flow to the kidneys.
-This occurs mainly in men over 50.
+- Atherosclerosis—Fatty plaque builds up in the arteries and blocks blood flow to the kidneys.
+This occurs mainly in men over 50 years old.

-- Fibromuscular dysplasia—an inherited disorder where muscle and fibrous tissue of the renal artery wall thicken and harden into rings that block blood flow to the kidneys.
-This occurs mainly in young females in their 30s.
+- Fibromuscular dysplasia—An inherited disorder where muscle and fibrous tissue of the renal artery wall thicken and harden into rings that block blood flow to the kidneys.
+This occurs mainly in young women in their 30s.

 - Calcium channel blockers

-- ACE inhibitors (except in those with both renal arteries blocked)
+- Angiotensin-converting enzyme (ACE) inhibitors (except in those with both renal arteries blocked)

 - Angiotensin receptor blockers